How To Do Plyometrics For Basketball Players: Simple Plyo Exercises Get SHOCKING Results

 Yes, adding resistance bands, medicine balls and dumbbells will do a great job of enhancing the load placed on both the concentric and eccentric components of the jump but we are missing one vital component.

-Optimization of the amortization phase of the jump and maximizing the effectiveness of the stretch shortening cycle.
+We MUST optimize the amortization phase of the jump and the effectiveness of the stretch shortening cycle.

 Another downside to the box jump is the low impact landings.
 You may be thinking isn't reduced impact a good thing.
 Well yes, it it is great for those of you with joint issues, but not ideal for those of you who want to significantly improve your vertical jump height.